-Social customer relationship management or consumer surveillance services and CIAM Platforms have actual platforms that are used to improve customer loyalty by assembling rich customer profiles that can be used to drive better marketing by amassing psychographic segmentation variables from multiple sources in a single database.
+Social customer relationship management or consumer surveillance services have actual platforms that are used to improve customer loyalty by assembling rich customer profiles that can be used to drive better marketing by amassing psychographic segmentation variables from multiple sources in a single database.

-For the consumer's standpoint, what you say and buy in digital environments leaves a record behind, and managing those record has become a form of online reputation management.
+For the consumer’s standpoint, what you say and buy in digital environments leaves a record behind, and managing those records is what online reputation management is all about.

-Imagine how well you could predict someone's behavior — particularly someone unaware of what psychographic profiling is all about — if you could combine their Facebook, Twitter, Google, Amazon, Yelp and shopping data into one big digital dossier?
+Imagine how well you could predict someone’s behavior – particularly someone unaware of what psychographic profiling is all about – if you could combine their Facebook, Twitter, Google, Amazon, Yelp, and shopping data into one extensive digital dossier.

 Think about that next time you use social sign-in options like these on a third-party website.

-Without critical thinking skills, ease of use come at a price, and in this case, it's the ability to download your profile information into a database.
+Without critical thinking skills, ease of use comes at a price, and in this case, it’s the ability to download your profile information into a database.

-When you share information on social networks, you're giving up your right to privacy, because it’s unreasonable to think that after sharing something publicly on Facebook or Twitter, you can still keep it private.
+When you share information on social networks, you’re giving up your right to privacy because it’s unreasonable to think that you can keep it private after sharing something publicly on Facebook or Twitter.

 You’ve forfeited any reasonable expectation of privacy.